-Your company’s policy contracts and forms make up the legal contract between your company and its policyholders and claimants.
+Your company’s policy forms make up the legal contract between your company and its insureds.
 Sounds important, right?
-All too often, however, companies fail to give their policies and related forms the attention they deserve; using competitor or off-the-shelf forms that are a bad fit for their organization and/or delegating their creation and upkeep to rate analysts or other persons within the organization who do not have the necessary skills or experience to handle them.
-Further, companies often take an ad hoc approach to policy forms, delegating the drafting of them to various persons or firms over time without the necessary consideration for the need for consistency to the extent possible.
+All too often, however, companies fail to give their policies and related forms the attention they deserve; using competitor or off-the-shelf forms that are a bad fit for their organization and/or delegating policy form drafting to persons within the organization lacking the necessary skills or experience to draft forms and contracts properly.
+Further, companies often take an ad hoc approach to policy forms, delegating the drafting of them to different persons or firms over time without the necessary consideration for the need for consistency to the extent possible.
 Finally, and perhaps most importantly, insurance laws (including case law precedents) change frequently and companies often overlook the need to put in place a process to review policy forms periodically to ensure they are up-to-date with those changes.

 It is also essential to ensure that your policy forms are up-to-date with the latest law changes in the state(s) in which they are used.
 Policy provisions that become outdated due to law changes are unenforceable and attempts to enforce them could result in extra-contractual damages.
-On the other side of the coin, failing to include policy conditions and exclusions authorized by new legislation, new regulations, or recent case law holdings will also unnecessarily inflate your company’s claims costs, putting your company at a competitive disadvantage.
+On the other side of the coin, failing to include more favorable policy conditions and exclusions authorized by new legislation, new regulations, or recent case law holdings will unnecessarily inflate your company’s claims costs, putting your company at a competitive disadvantage.

-If these are points of concern for your organization, discuss your next product drafting project with The Lawson Firm.
-Scott Lawson has decades of experience drafting up-to-date, compliant, insurance policy contracts and policy forms in ways that minimize your exposure to unintended claims consequences, reduce unnecessary administrative costs, and ensure a quick and smooth approval process.
+If these are points of concern for your organization, discuss your next product revision/ product rollout project with The Lawson Firm.
+Scott Lawson has decades of experience drafting up-to-date, compliant, insurance policy contracts and forms in ways that minimize your exposure to unintended claims consequences, reduce unnecessary administrative costs, and ensure a quick and smooth approval process.